ajcwebdev/ajcwebdevblog/content/blog/ajcwebdev/redwood/index.md

 >***Tom Preston-Werner***
 >***[Full Stack Radio 138](https://www.fullstackradio.com/episodes/138)***

-In [part 1](https://dev.to/ajcwebdev/a-first-look-at-redwood-js-1017) we installed and created our first RedwoodJS application and in [part 2](https://dev.to/ajcwebdev/a-first-look-at-redwood-js-part-2-44ph) we created links to our different page routes and a reusable layout for our site.
 In this part we'll get our database up and running and learn to create, retrieve, update, and destroy blog posts.

 So far we've been working in the `web` folder.
 In our `api` folder there is a folder called `prisma` for our Prisma schema.